 MCC has established an export control system based on its Security Export Control Rules.
-The chief executive of this system is MCC's president and chief executive officer, under whom are the supervisor of security export control, the Export Control Department and the chief export control officers of exporting departments.
-Through this system, we work to prevent legal violations, including improper exports, whenever possible, using such means as strict, thorough export screening, the notification of information about legal changes, raising internal awareness about security export control and internal audits of exporting departments.
+The chief executive of this system is MCC's president and chief executive officer, under whom are the supervisor of security export control, the Product Stewardship Department and the chief export control officers of exporting departments.
+Through this system, we work to prevent legal violations, including improper exports, whenever possible, using such means as strict, thorough export screening, notifications about legal changes, raising internal awareness about security export control and internal audits of exporting departments.